strangeprogrammer/CodeTutorials/README.md

 ./manage.py runserver
 ```

-## INFORMATION ON APACHE AND PRODUCTION LEVEL USAGE
+## INFORMATION ON APACHE AND DEPLOYMENT USAGE

 The file **WSGI_Config.txt** contains the relevant lines that you'll want to put in your apache settings in order to run the project on an apache server (assuming the project is located at **/var/www/html/CodeTutorials**).
 You should be able to just start your apache server afterward and navigate to the relevant URLs of your choice.

-The file **djangobox/src/CodeTutorials/urls.py** contains information about static URLs that MUST be heeded if putting the server into a production environment.
+The file **djangobox/src/CodeTutorials/urls.py** contains information about static URLs that MUST be heeded if putting the server into a deployment environment.
 If you're just developing, however, that shouldn't be a problem.
 Note that the following command (which is used to copy static files to the appropriate location before usage) will only work on apps listed under the **INSTALLED_APPS** variable in **djangobox/src/CodeTutorials/settings.py**:

 ```bash
 ./manage.py collectstatic
 ```

-Finally, the value of **SECRET_KEY** in the file **djangobox/src/CodeTutorials/settings.py** must be changed before putting the project into production.
+Finally, the value of **SECRET_KEY** in the file **djangobox/src/CodeTutorials/settings.py** must be changed before putting the project into deployment.

 ## ADDITIONAL INFORMATION